AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Conclusion

 Erie Insurance isn’t available in every state, but it has plenty of perks for customers in the 13 locations where it offers policies.
 Some of the benefits policyholders can enjoy include below-average premiums and unique coverage options.
-Keep reading and you’ll find answers to some of the most frequently asked questions about Erie Insurance.
+If you’re interested in learning more, read our full Erie auto insurance review.

 Frequently Asked Questions